skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 marches out to Endo and tells him to go look for another creature like last night.
 He marches northward at a steady pace.

-Beck, Thu'fir, Eomer, and Thordek follow at a discreet distance.
+Beck, Thu'fir, Eomier, and Thordek follow at a discreet distance.
 They follow him into the dark woods north of town.
-Once clear of the ears of outlying farms, Eomer attempts to sneak up behind him and knock him out.
+Once clear of the ears of outlying farms, Eomier attempts to sneak up behind him and knock him out.
 Endo turns and attacks.
 His movements seem stiff and slow.
 He's using the sword and not his hands.
 Apparently he is just a simple puppet when under the control of the Queen and not able to make use of